Responding to anaphylactic reactions is an ideal course both as a standalone course or also as a bolt-on to other first aid courses on offer too.

 It is recommended that candidates have a minimum of Level 2 literacy and numeracy or equivalent.

-This qualification is available to candidates across the UK.
+This qualification is available to candidates in England.

 The Qualification can be delivered in other countries however candidates should be aware that the content was developed in accordance with current UK practice.